Anthonykts/EU_Market_FlexDemand/README.md

-# Flexible Demand in the European Day-Ahead Electricity Market – Enhanced Overview
+# Flexible Demand in the European Day-Ahead Electricity Market

 This project focuses on the role of flexible demand in the European day-ahead wholesale electricity market, with a detailed case study for the Greek market on May 17, 2024.
 The main feature of the model is that it is general and agnostic, meaning it does not rely on specific technical characteristics of individual loads or consumers.
 This provides high flexibility in analysis and allows its application across different scenarios and markets without requiring detailed technical data for each load.